 What to look for in a platform

-- Can you upload your own account lists?
+- Can you upload your own target account lists?

 - Do they have real access to premium inventory (not just claims)?